Hair That Holds: Top Styles for Gymnastics Practices and Competitions

 Why gymnasts love it:

-• Tighter than French braids and more voluminous.
+• Tighter hold than French braids.

 3. Boxer Braids (Double Dutch Braids)